 whether they were of heaven or of earth.

 Oisín and Niamh travelling to Tír na nÓg ("Land of the Young" – an otherworld inhabited by the Irish fairy people the Tuatha Dé Dannan), illustration by Stephen Reid in T. W. Rolleston's The High Deeds of Finn (1910). ( Public Domain )

-The Tuatha Dé Dannan were not gods or goddess (or fairy people) themselves but a druidic race with rare insight into the workings of nature.
+When the northern European Nemedians returned to Ireland, they became known as the Tuatha Dé Dannan.
+According to legend, they excelled in science, magic, and civilization.
+However, the Tuatha Dé Dannan were not gods or goddesses (or fairy people) themselves, but a druidic race with rare insight into the workings of nature.
 They were: